-In a radius of some 500 meters around The Art Residence one can find dozens of historic buildings, the city theatre, basilicas, churches turned into an hotel or bookstore, several museums, a lot of other places of interest, the vast city centre shopping are, numerous cosy pubs (with or without sunny terraces) and quality restaurants..
+In a radius of some 500 meters around The Art Residence one can find dozens of historic buildings, the city theatre, basilicas, churches turned into an hotel or bookstore, several museums, a lot of other places of interest, the vast city centre shopping area, numerous cosy pubs (with or without sunny terraces) and various quality restaurants..

 But, there is more!

 Bonnefanten Museum: museum of ancient and contemporary art, housed in a striking Aldo Rossi building;

 Maastricht Natural History Museum: with various Mosasaurus fossils, giant tortoises and other Cretaceous fossils found in Sint-Pietersberg;

 Treasury of St. Servatius Basilica: Museum of religious art and artefacts (including the Emergency chest, the bust, the cross and the key of Saint Servatius);

 Treasury of the Basilica of Our Lady: museum of religious art and art objects (with precious reliquaries, liturgical crockery and parameters);

 Centre Céramique: permanent exhibition and changing exhibitions of archaeological finds, model of Maastricht, Maastricht earthenware and glass;

 Museum aan het Vrijthof: museum with a few 18th-century period rooms and changing art exhibitions, located in the Spanish Government;